 Corporate governance refers to the way the business and affairs of a reporting issuer are managed and relates to the activities of the Board.
 Corporate governance takes into account the role of the individual members of management who are appointed by the Board and who are charged with the everyday management of the Company.

-There is no mandatory Corporate Governance regime in Cyprus with which the Company must comply.
-The Board of Directors of Atalaya Mining is also aware that, as an AIM listed company, it is not required to adopt, and has not adopted, the UK Financial Reporting Council’s UK Corporate Governance Code.
-Nonetheless, the Directors seek to comply with its main provisions as far as is practicable, having regard to the size and stage of development of the Company.
+There is no mandatory corporate governance regime in Cyprus with which the Company must comply.
+The Board of Directors of ATALAYA Mining is also aware that, as an AIM listed company, it is not required to adopt, and has not adopted, the UK Financial Reporting Council’s UK Corporate Governance Code.
+Nonetheless, the Directors seek to comply with its main provisions as far as is practicable.

 The Board of Directors

-The Board consists of two categories of Director.
-One comprises the executive director who holds the operating position of Chief Executive Officer of the Company.
+The Board consists of two categories of Directors.
+One comprises the executive director who holds the operating position of the Chief Executive Officer in the Company.
 The other category comprises eight non-executive Directors, all of whom are independent of management and four of whom are independent of any business or other relationship that could interfere with the exercise of their independent judgment.
 The Board regularly reviews key business risks, including financial risks facing the Company in the operation of its business.